villander/ember-engines-router-service/README.md

 ## Usage

-Basically you have all [RouterService](https://api.emberjs.com/ember/release/classes/RouterService) API with `*External` sufix to each one using new "external routing" APIs such as `transitionToExternal` and `isActiveExternal`.
+Basically you have all [RouterService](https://api.emberjs.com/ember/release/classes/RouterService) API **inside each engine** such as `transitionTo` and `isActive` and also the same one using new "external routing" APIs such as `transitionToExternal` and `isActiveExternal` to link external routes.

 ------------------------------------------------------------------------------
 ```js